Buying property in Nicaragua?

 So, is now a good time?

-The best strategy is to focus on practical houses or apartments in Managua's established corridors like Santo Domingo or Carretera a Masaya, plan for a 5 to 10 year hold, and prioritize properties that can generate rental income from local tenants rather than depending on foreign demand.
+The most reliable investment strategy in Nicaragua right now is to buy a well-located house or apartment in Managua's practical corridors (like Santo Domingo, Las Colinas, or Carretera a Masaya) or in Granada's historic center, plan for a 5 to 10 year hold, and target rental income from local tenants rather than counting on a quick flip.

 This is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property purchase decision.